Murilo-Rainho/dev-registration-backend/README.md

 # Dev-registration-backend

+---

+### The heroku's frontend has problems accessing heroku backend.
+I'm working on it ;)

+---

 ## About

 > This app is a simple example of a backend with node js and express.
 It has CRUD and MSC architecture (Model, Services and Controller).